RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/law/comments/1nr27ly/trump_freaks_out_over_comeys_defense_getting_good/ngbbqmo/

-People are glued to their Redddit commenting over and over and over, ONGLING FOR TEN YEARS AND THREE MONTHS.
+People are glued to their Reddit commenting over and over and over, ONGOING FOR TEN YEARS AND THREE MONTHS.
 No other leaders can provide the entertainment and antics that the President Tony Clifton performers provide.
 The MAGA roadies and the stages are constant media content for Reddit and Bluesky audiences to mock and hate.
-Truth Social hate messages, Truth Social mcokery messages, people are entirely addicted to fiction storytelling.
+Truth Social hate messages, Truth Social mockery messages, people are entirely addicted to fiction storytelling.
 Addicts to mocking do not want the show to go back to "Sleepy Joe" boring Biden and normal leaders who aren't great Twitter performers!

 https://old.reddit.com/r/law/comments/1nr27ly/trump_freaks_out_over_comeys_defense_getting_good/ngboklw/

-Russia mind-fucked them into self-harm, attraction and addiciton to fiction.
+Russia mind-fucked them into self-harm, attraction and addiction to fiction.
 Even Putin has self-owned himself, self-harming Russians with the monomyth that Surkov students unleashed.
 Fiction vs. nonfiction.
-The War Agaist NonFiction went too far, too deep into minds!
+The War Against NonFiction went too far, too deep into minds!
 People are in extreme denial how much behaviors have changed since year 2013. ... ... ... https://www.cbsnews.com/news/cambridge-analytica-ceo-alexander-nix-data-firm-describes-shadow-election-tactics-2018-03-19/ "The two fundamental human driver when it comes to taking information on board effectively are hopes and fears, and many of those are unspoken and the even unconscious -- you didn't know that was a fear until you saw something that just evoked that reaction from you," Turnbull explained in a meeting with a reporter posing as "Ranjan," a prospective client from Sri Lanka.
 He continued, "And our job is to get, is to drop the bucket further down the well than anybody else to understand what are those really deep-seated underlying fears, concerns.
 There is no good fighting an election campaign on the facts because actually it's all about emotion."

 https://old.reddit.com/r/law/comments/1nr27ly/trump_freaks_out_over_comeys_defense_getting_good/ngbasr6/

 The systems and processes keep getting stronger and stronger.
-The Charie Kirk media content addicts have been captured.
+The Charlie Kirk media content addicts have been captured.
 Anti-reality is winning, War Against Nonfiction keeps wining since Q2 2013.
 OPERA_A REPEAT_A You can say that they didn't warn you!
 Your devices are not working for you... anymore! https://www.youtube.com/watch?v=8LulQJDFtIs

 https://old.reddit.com/r/law/comments/1nr27ly/trump_freaks_out_over_comeys_defense_getting_good/ngbhr5l/

 Fiction is more popular than nonfiction.